Culture of Scotland: Folklore

-Halloween, on the night of October 31, is a traditional and much celebrated holiday in Scotland.
+Halloween, on the night of 31 October, is a traditional and much celebrated holiday in Scotland.
 The name Halloween was first attested in the 16th century as a Scottish shortening of All-Hallows-Eve, and according to some historians it has its roots in the Gaelic festival of Samhain, when the Gaels believed the border between this world and the otherworld became thin, and the dead would revisit the mortal world.
-In 1780, Dumfries poet John Mayne noted Halloween pranks: "What fearfu' pranks ensue!", as well as the supernatural associations of that night, "Bogies" (ghosts).
+In 1780 the poet John Mayne noted Halloween pranks: "What fearfu' pranks ensue!", as well as the supernatural associations of that night, "Bogies" (ghosts).
 The bard of Scotland Robert Burns' 1785 poem Halloween is recited by Scots at Halloween, and Burns was influenced by Mayne's composition.
-In Scotland, traditional Halloween customs include: Guising — children in costume going from door to door demanding food or coins — which became established practice by the late 19th century, turnips hollowed out and carved with faces to make lanterns, and parties with games such as apple bobbing.
-Further contemporary imagery of Halloween is derived from Gothic and horror literature (notably Shelley's Frankenstein and Stoker's Dracula), and classic horror films (such as Hammer Horrors).
+In Scotland, traditional Halloween customs include: Guising — children in costume going from door to door demanding food or coins — which became established practice by the late-19th century, turnips hollowed out and carved with faces to make lanterns, and parties with games such as apple bobbing.
+Further contemporary imagery of Halloween is derived from Gothic and horror literature (notably Mary Shelley's Frankenstein and Bram Stoker's Dracula), and classic horror films (such as Hammer Horrors).
 Mass transatlantic Irish and Scottish immigration in the 19th century popularized Halloween in North America.

 Language and religion

 Scotland also has its own unique family of languages and dialects, helping to foster a strong sense of "Scottish-ness".
 See Scots language and Scottish Gaelic language.
 An organisation called Iomairt Cholm Cille (Columba Project) has been set up to support Gaelic-speaking communities in both Scotland and Ireland and to promote links between them.

-Scotland retains its own national church, separate from that of England.
+Forms of Christianity have dominated religious life in what is now the Scotland for more than 1,400 years.
+Scotland retains its own national church, separate from the Church of England.
 See Church of Scotland and Religion in the United Kingdom.
-There is also a large minority of Roman Catholics, around 16% of the population.
+There is also a large minority of Roman Catholics, around 16 per cent of the population.

 The patron saint of Scotland is Saint Andrew, and Saint Andrew's Day is celebrated in Scotland on 30 November.
 Saint (Queen) Margaret, Saint Columba and Saint Ninian have also historically enjoyed great popularity.

 Interceltic festivals

 As one of the Celtic nations, Scotland is represented at interceltic events at home and around the world.
 Scotland is host to two interceltic music festivals – the Scottish Arts Council funded Celtic Connections, Glasgow, and the Hebridean Celtic Festival, Stornoway – that were founded in the mid-1990s.

 Scottish culture is also represented at interceltic festivals of music and culture worldwide.
-Among the most well known are Festival Interceltique de Lorient – held annually in Brittany since 1971 – the Pan Celtic Festival, Ireland, and the National Celtic Festival, Portarlington, Australia.
+Among the most well known are Festival Interceltique de Lorient – held annually in Brittany since 1971 – the Pan Celtic Festival, Ireland, and the National Celtic Festival in Portarlington, Australia.